Flutter Agency vs React Native in 2026: The Honest Comparison to Pick Right

 "Is a PWA enough instead of a native app?"

-8. BOVO Digital's final recommendation
+BOVO Digital's final recommendation

 At BOVO Digital, we internalized Flutter as our primary stack for 3 reasons:

-- Maintenance cost: 25 to 35% savings for our clients over 3 years
+- Maintenance cost: 25 to 35% savings for our clients over 3 years.

-- Visual quality: consistent iOS/Android UI, flawless animations
+- Visual quality: consistent iOS/Android UI, flawless animations.

-- Delivery speed: single codebase to test, single release cycle
+- Delivery speed: single codebase to test, single release cycle.

 We also deliver React Native projects when the client has a pre-existing React web stack — it's just pragmatic.
 But on a greenfield project, Flutter wins 9 out of 10 times.
+The key point, and the whole purpose of this Flutter vs React Native comparison: the right choice is the one that fits your context, not the trend of the moment.

 Your next step